-Closely related to providing strategic leadership and management to the RFC Production and Publication functions is the need to develop and improve those functions.
+Closely related to providing strategic leadership and management to the RFC Production Center and Publisher functions is the need to develop and improve those functions.
 The RSE is responsible for ensuring that such ongoing development takes place.

 This effort must include the dimensions of document quality, timeliness of production, and accessibility of results.
-It must also specifically take into account issues raised by the IETF community, including all the RFC Streams.
+It must also specifically take into account issues raised by the IETF community, including all the streams feeding into the RFC Editor function.